ibm-z-oss-oda/uri-template/README.md

 #### uri_template.ExpansionInvalid

 Expansion specification is invalid.
+Raised by URITemplate constructor.

 #### uri_template.ExpansionReserved

 Expansion contains a reserved operator.
+Raised by URITemplate constructor.

 #### uri_template.VariableInvalid

 Variable specification is invalid.
+Raised by URITemplate constructor.

+#### uri_template.ExpansionFailed

+Expansion failed, currently only possible when a composite value is passed to a variable with a prefix modifier.
+Raised by URITemplate.expand() or URITemplate.partial() methods.

 ## Installation